About Us

 She is currently supporting Frome Birth Talk with the evaluation of their services and understanding the impact they are having on the people they support.
 Annabel loves doing physical activity and enjoys taking her son down to the local Parkrun for a run.

-Rebekah Mau
+Rebecka Mau

 Trustee